-Mazzio, an Olympic athlete (1992-Rowing), is a graduate of Mount Holyoke College and Georgetown Law School.
-She is a recipient of several awards including an honorary degree from Mount Holyoke College; the Women's Sports Foundation Journalism Award, a Gracie Award, a Myra Sadker Gender Equity Curriculum Award, a Henry Luce Foundation Fellowship (to Korea), a Rotary Foundation Graduate Fellowship (to France), and an American Heritage Award (from the American Immigration Council).
-Mary, formerly a partner with the law firm of Brown Rudnick in Boston, has served on several Boards of Directors including Shackleton Schools, Sojourner House (a homeless shelter), The Boston Youth Symphony Orchestras, The Head of the Charles Regatta, The National Rowing Foundation, and World T.E.A.M Sports (supporting disabled athletes).
-She has also served as a judge for the Sports Emmys.
-The Schlesinger Library at Harvard University has requested all of Mazzio's papers for its collection.
-Mary and her work have been featured on The Today Show, The Colbert Report, NBC Nightly News, and in The New Yorker, Esquire, Vogue, Cosmo, People Magazine, Elle, The New York Times, The Financial Times, Fortune, Time Magazine, USA Today, Business Week, Entertainment Weekly, TV Guide, Sports Illustrated, The Economist, WIRED, The Los Angeles Times, Business Week, The Washington Post, Variety, The Daily Beast.
-Other coverage includes: Morning Joe, Dr. Oz Show, Tucker Carlson Tonight, The Atlantic.com, The Hollywood Reporter, The Film Journal, AP, MTV.com, The Boston Globe, Chicago Tribune, The Christian Science Monitor, The Seattle Times, St. Paul Pioneer Press, Village Voice, The Philadelphia Inquirer, Marie Claire, Forbes.com, MSNMoney.com, Al-Jazeera, Bloomberg, CBS Early Morning, ABC News Now, CNN Sunday Morning, CNN's This Hour, MSNBC, CNBC, Fox Business News, Fox News Latino, PBS Nightly News Report, CNN Headline News, BBC World News, NPR (On Point, The Connection, It's Only A Game, Here and How), All in with Chris Hayes, Telemundo, mun2, Oxygen, ESPN's Sports Center, Baseball Tonight, and Cold Pizza, GOOD Magazine, Yahoo News, Washington Times, Huffington Post, Fusion, among others.
-Mary's story has been chronicled in the books One Person, Multiple Careers (by former NY Times columnist Marci Alboher) and 168 Hours (by USA Today writer Laura Vanderkam).
+An Olympic athlete (1992 Olympic Games - Rowing), Mazzio is a graduate of Mount Holyoke College and Georgetown Law School.
+She is the recipient of several awards including an honorary degree from Mount Holyoke College; the Ricky Martin Foundation Humanitarian Award; the 2017 Hope Award from the National Center for Missing and Exploited Children; the Women's Sports Foundation Journalism Award; a Gracie Award; a Myra Sadker Gender Equity Curriculum Award; a Henry Luce Foundation Fellowship (to Korea); a Rotary Foundation Graduate Fellowship (to France); and an American Heritage Award (from the American Immigration Council).
+Mazzio, formerly a partner with the law firm of Brown Rudnick in Boston, has served on several Boards of Directors including Shackleton Schools, Sojourner House (a homeless shelter); The Boston Youth Symphony Orchestras; The Head of the Charles Regatta; The National Rowing Foundation; and World T.E.A.M Sports (supporting disabled athletes).
+She will be inducted into Mount Holyoke College Athletics Hall of Fame and The Schlesinger Library at Harvard University has requested all of Mazzio's papers for its collection.

+Mazzio and her work have been featured on The TODAY Show, The Colbert Report, NBC Nightly News, and in The New Yorker, Esquire, Vogue, Cosmo, People Magazine, Elle, The New York Times, The Financial Times, Fortune, Time Magazine, USA Today, The Wall Street Journal; Business Week, Entertainment Weekly, TV Guide, Sports Illustrated, The Economist, WIRED, CBS Early Morning, ABC News Now, CNN Sunday Morning, NPR, The Los Angeles Times, The Washington Post, Variety, The Daily Beast, Town and Country, Saturday Evening Post, MSNBC's Morning Joe, The Dr. Oz Show, Tucker Carlson Tonight, The Atlantic.com, The Hollywood Reporter, The Film Journal, AP, MTV.com, The Boston Globe, The Chicago Tribune, The Chicago Sun-Times; The Christian Science Monitor, The Seattle Times, St. Paul Pioneer Press, The Village Voice, The Philadelphia Inquirer, Marie Claire, Deadspin; CNN Headline News, BBC World News, NPR, Al-Jazeera, Bloomberg, CNN's This Hour, MSNBC, CNBC, Fox Business News, PBS Nightly News Report, MSNBC's All in with Chris Hayes, Telemundo, mun2, Oxygen, ESPN's Sports Center, Baseball Tonight, and Cold Pizza, GOOD Magazine, Yahoo News, Washington Times, Huffington Post, Fusion, among others.
+Mazzio's story has been chronicled in the books One Person, Multiple Careers (by former NY Times columnist Marci Alboher) and 168 Hours (by USA Today writer Laura Vanderkam).